Last Updated on

 The most prominent wine regions in Italy include Piedmont, Tuscany, Veneto, Emilia-Romagna, and Sicily.
 Do note that spaghetti can be paired with wines other than those from Italy–which we will discuss later.
 But taking a look at Italian wine culture as a whole shows how prominent of a wine pairing culture exists.

 Technically there are different types of spaghetti, or at least within the same family.
 The differences are subtle and hard to really notice.

 - Spaghetti refers to the classic, thing and cylinder noodles we probably most associate with the dish.
-This is the favorite pairing with a medium marinara sauce.
+This is the favourite pairing with a medium marinara sauce.

 - Spaghettoni is very much like spaghetti, only it’s a bit thicker.
 The greater width holds up better with rich and dense sauces.

 - Capellini is essentially a very thin version of spaghetti.
 A variation of this kind, and perhaps more popularly known is angel hair pasta, about as delicate of pasta as you can get.
 This is a great pairing with lighter sauces, especially olive oil-based.